Washington Contractor License Bond

 Washington recognizes numerous specialty classifications including electrical, plumbing, HVAC, roofing, and low-voltage systems.
 Each specialty requires the $15,000 bond (increased from $6,000 in July 2024), appropriate insurance, and trade-specific qualifications through L&I registration.

-Yes, Washington requires bonds from Treasury-certified surety carriers authorized to do business in Washington.
+Yes, Washington requires bonds from Treasury-backed surety carriers authorized to do business in Washington.
 These carriers meet federal Department of Treasury standards, ensuring financial stability and the ability to pay valid claims for consumer protection.

 Washington participates in NASCLA (www.nascla.org), though its registration system differs from traditional licensing states.
 Reciprocity benefits may vary due to Washington's unique approach focusing on bonding and insurance rather than competency exams.